 - Early submission of event requests is highly recommended.
 Requests should be submitted no less than 10 working days prior to the event.

 - Distancing and barriers are no longer required.
 Capacity in classrooms and event spaces can be increased to pre-pandemic approved capacity.
-Masks are no longer required for those who are fully vaccinated.
-Attendees who are not vaccinated, including constituents who are exempt from vaccination policy, should mask.
+Masks are required indoors.
+All attendees, including constituents who are exempt from vaccination policy, should mask when inside campus buildings.

 - COVID waivers will not be required for event attendees.

 Masking and other prevention measures

-- Organizers should inform potential attendees of the mask policy and should have masks available for use by those who have not been vaccinated or others who wish to wear one.
+- Organizers should inform potential attendees of the mask recommendations and should have masks available for those who need them.

 - Post and promote hygiene prevention strategies.